How to Write Website Copy That SELLS: Guide for Founders

 Tell a brand story that SELLS with the 🧲Magnetic Message & Web Copy Makeover✨

 I’ve designed an offer that’ll do that for you.
-And take you from “just another option” to “THE go-to solution in your dream client’s eyes” in 3 weeks.
+And take you from “just another option” to “THE go-to solution for your ideal clients” in 3 weeks.

 Perfect for fellow female founders and service providers, the 🧲Magnetic Message & Web Copy Makeover✨ consists of 3 core parts:

-🧲 A strategic storytelling framework to grab your dream audience’s attention, make you stand out against competitors, and position your brand as a no-brainer (psst: you’ll then get to use it to guide ALL your future content and keep it consistent.
-No risk of your brand story getting lost in translation)
+🧲 A bespoke brand messaging and storytelling guide to grab your dream audience’s attention, make you stand out against competitors, and position your brand as a no-brainer (psst: you’ll then get to use it to guide ALL your future content and keep it consistent.
+No risk of your brand story getting lost in translation!)

 🧲 On-page SEO and all the keywords that your dream audience is googling: let’s help them find YOU organically instead of letting them go straight to your competitors!